qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * :guilabel:`Connection name`
 * :guilabel:`Provider/DNS`
 * :guilabel:`Host`
-* :guilabel:`Login` information
+* :guilabel:`Login` information.
+You can choose

-After you connect to MS SQL Server, in the :guilabel:`Database Details` you are able to display databases by clicking on the :guilabel:`List Databases`.
+  to |checkbox| :guilabel:`Save` your credentials.

+In the :guilabel:`Database Details` section, press the :guilabel:`List Databases` button to display available datasets.
+Select datasets that you want, then press :guilabel:`OK`.
+You can also choose to :guilabel:`Test Connection`, it is optional.
+After you press :guilabel:`OK` the :guilabel:`Create a New MS SQL Server Connection` dialog will be closed and in the :guilabel:`Data Source Manager` press :guilabel:`Connect`, choose a layer and click :guilabel:`Add`.

-Optionally, you can activate the following checkboxes:
+Optionally, you can activate the following options:

 * |checkbox| :guilabel:`Only look in the geometry_columns metadata table`.
 * |checkbox| :guilabel:`Use layer extent from geometry_columns table`,
   this checkbox is dependent on the first one; it remains disabled unless the first option is checked.
 * |checkbox| :guilabel:`Use primary key from geometry_columns table`
-* |checkbox| :guilabel:`Also list table with no geometry` tables without a geometry column attached will also be shown in the available table list.
+* |checkbox| :guilabel:`Also list table with no geometry`: tables without a geometry column attached will also be shown in the available table list.
-* |checkbox| :guilabel:`Use estimated table parameters` only estimated table metadata will be used.
-This avoids a slow table scan, but may result in incorrect layer properties such as layer extant.
+* |checkbox| :guilabel:`Use estimated table parameters`: only estimated table metadata will be used.
+This avoids a slow table scan, but may result in incorrect layer properties such as layer extent.
-* |checkbox| :guilabel:`Skip invalid geometry handling` all handling of records with invalid geometry will be disabled.
-This speeds up the provider, however, if any invalid geometries are present in table then the result is unpredictable and may include missing records.
+* |checkbox| :guilabel:`Skip invalid geometry handling`: all handling of records with invalid geometry will be disabled.
+This speeds up the provider, however, if any invalid geometries are present in a table then the result is unpredictable and may include missing records.
 Only check this option if you are certain that all geometries present in the database are valid, and any newly added geometries or tables will also be valid.
 * |checkbox| :guilabel:`Use only a Subset of Schemas` will alow you to filter schemas for MS SQL connection.
-If checked, only selected schemas will be displayed.
+If enabled, only checked schemas will be displayed.
-  You can check or uncheck al schemas in the MS SQL connection widget.
+  You can right-click to :guilabel:`Check` or :guilabel:`Uncheck` any schema in the list.

 .. _create_hana_connection: